Last reviewed: 15/06/25

 2) Under 16’s must be accompanied by a ticket holder over 18.

-4) We do not accept any parental or supervisory duty of care or liability for any under 18’s on site.
+6) We do not accept any parental or supervisory duty of care or liability for any under 18’s on site.

 1) the Organisers reserves the right to evict a customer without refund, and/or refuse admission.
 Contact us for more information.

-3) Any item(s), reasonably considered for use as a weapon, which may cause danger, offence or disruption to any other person, must be surrendered to security staff.
+3) Any item(s), reasonably considered for use as a weapon, which may cause danger, offence or disruption to any other person,

 4) Any person carrying illegal items or carrying out illegal activity will be given to the Police and refused entry.